Ebola: Transmission

 It is believed that between people, Ebola disease spreads only by direct contact with the blood or other body fluids of a person who has developed symptoms of the disease.
-Body fluids that may contain Ebola viruses include saliva, mucus, vomit, feces, sweat, tears, breast milk, urine and semen.
+Body fluids that may contain Ebola viruses include saliva, mucus, vomit, faeces, sweat, tears, breast milk, urine and semen.
 The WHO states that only people who are very sick are able to spread Ebola disease in saliva, and the virus has not been reported to be transmitted through sweat.
-Most people spread the virus through blood, feces and vomit.
+Most people spread the virus through blood, faeces and vomit.

 Entry points for the virus include the nose, mouth, eyes, open wounds, cuts and abrasions.
 Ebola may be spread through large droplets; however, this is believed to occur only when a person is very sick.
 This contamination can happen if a person is splashed with droplets.
 Contact with surfaces or objects contaminated by the virus, particularly needles and syringes, may also transmit the infection.
 The virus is able to survive on objects for a few hours in a dried state, and can survive for a few days within body fluids outside of a person.

 The Ebola virus may be able to persist for more than three months in the semen after recovery, which could lead to infections via sexual intercourse.
 Virus persistence in semen for over a year has been recorded in a national screening programme.
 Ebola may also occur in the breast milk of women after recovery, and it is not known when it is safe to breastfeed again.
 The virus was also found in the eye of one patient, in 2014, two months after it was cleared from his blood.
 Otherwise, people who have recovered are not infectious.

 The potential for widespread infections in countries with medical systems capable of observing correct medical isolation procedures is considered low.
 Usually when someone has symptoms of the disease, they are unable to travel without assistance.

 Dead bodies remain infectious; thus, people handling human remains in practices such as traditional burial rituals or more modern processes such as embalming are at risk.
 Of the cases of Ebola infections in Guinea during the 2014 outbreak, 69% are believed to have been contracted via unprotected (or unsuitably protected) contact with infected corpses during certain Guinean burial rituals.